ChiranjeeviDudi/IPL_Data_Analysis-using-SQL-and-PowerBI/README.md

 In the process of building this project i have used ccertain tools and operations i have done

-PostgreSQL: Data Importing, Data Retriving from the Database, Connecting PostgreSQl for further process like building Dashboards.
+PostgreSQL: Data Importing,
+            Data Retriving from the Database,
+            Connecting PostgreSQl to PowerBI for further process like building Dashboards.
-PowerBI   : Comming to the PowerBi
+PowerBI   : After connecting to the PostgreSQL,